 The following is excerpted from Issue 15 of The Corporate Citizen.
-To learn more about how you can inform and improve your programs through stakeholder engagement, consider joining us in Dallas on December 7-8, 2016 for our course: Stakeholder Engagement: Identify, Prioritize, and Act.
+To learn more about how you can inform and improve your programs through stakeholder engagement, consider joining us for our course: Stakeholder Engagement: Identify, Prioritize, and Act.

 Stakeholder engagement can be a tremendous accelerator for companies working to identify their most material corporate citizenship issues.
 The engagement process helps companies determine the issues for which they are most likely to be held responsible, those that are associated with their business in the minds of their customers and critics alike—and those they are most suited to address.